ἄδικος.net

 • YunoHost thankfully has their own packaged version of Wallabag, so it was super easy to install.

 • XMPP is an open, extensible chat protocol.
 YunoHost comes with a built-in XMPP server, Metronome, that is very easy to enable.
 I used to run Synapse (Matrix server) on here, but no more.
 I’m learning XMPP as I go and it’s really fun so far.
-For a little more info on it, check out YunoHost’s guide to it.
+For a little more info on it, check out YunoHost’s guide on it.